priyaintwala/E-commerce/amazon-clone-backend/documentations/scope-of-the-work.md

 ## Project Overview

-The e-commerce platform project aims to create a comprehensive online marketplace where users can browse, search, and purchase products from constious categories.
+The e-commerce platform project aims to create a comprehensive online marketplace where users can browse, search, and purchase products from various categories.
 The application will consist of several modules, each with specific functionality.

 ## Modules

 ### 1. User Authentication Module

 **Technical Tasks:**
 - Implement user registration with email verification.
 - Create a login system with secure password hashing.
 - Implement user profile management (update profile picture, change password, etc.).